HorizenOfficial/developer-horizen-global/README.md

 [![Documentation Status](https://readthedocs.org/projects/developerhorizenglobal/badge/?version=latest)](https://docs.horizen.global/en/latest/?badge=latest)

-#Horizen Sidechains SDK documentation Sphinx source code.
+# Horizen Sidechains SDK documentation.

-### This repo contains the restructured text source for our [Sidechain SDK wiki](https://docs.horizen.io) which are hosted via [readthedocs.org](https://readthedocs.org)
+### This repo contains the restructured text source files for our [Sidechain SDK wiki](https://docs.horizen.io) which are hosted via [readthedocs.org](https://readthedocs.org)

 ### We encourage community input to this repo.
 You will find the requirements to do so below.